stnguyenn/gotraining/README.md

 This guide assumes an audience with no prior experience in software development.
 It seeks to leverage Go ecosystem for learning process.

+## What is Go

 Go is a computer language that focuses on simplicity and efficient toolings.

 It aims to provide _frictionless_ application development experience.